 From the parking lot in the village of Balmy Beach, the trail follows the Indian River and climbs the side of the gorge.
 The terrain can be rocky, wet and rough.
 There is a staircase to help with the climb up the gorge.
 Once at the top, follow the well-worn path to the falls.
 It is about 700 metres to the falls.
 Sturdy footwear is also a help.
 The trail is closed during winter months.

 Grey County’s largest community, Owen Sound is located on the southern shore of Georgian Bay, in a valley below the cliffs of the Niagara Escarpment.
 This is a great place to stay to explore the waterfalls.
 It offers access to many different outdoor activities.
 Enjoy boating and fishing in nearby Georgian Bay, hike the Bruce Trail, or cycle on area rail trails.
 In the winter, enjoy the snowmobile trails, cross-country and downhill skiing areas.
 There are many restaurants, museums and galleries.

 What is the Best Time to visit Grey County waterfalls?

 The best time to see the falls is spring and early summer, when heavier water flow creates more dramatic waterfalls.
 Visit in autumn to enjoy the fall colours.
 In winter, the ice-draped falls give a different perspective.

-How long does it take to complete the Grey County Waterfalls tour?
+How long does it take to complete the Grey County Waterfalls road trip?

-All 8 waterfalls can easily be seen in one day.
-The waterfall tour is a great day trip from Toronto.
+All 8 Grey County waterfalls can easily be seen in one day.
+This a great day trip from Toronto.
 The first waterfall is located just 2 hours from Toronto.

-Better yet turn this into a weekend trip.
-Stay overnight in the pretty town of Owen Sound.
-You’ll have more time to spend at the waterfalls and exploring the trails and nearby parkland.
+Better yet, turn this into a weekend trip.
+Stay overnight in the pretty Owen Sound.
+Enjoy more time at the waterfalls and exploring the trails and nearby parkland.